hacs/documentation/documentation/basic/getting_started.md

 ## What can HACS do?

-This is a manager for your custom Home Assistant needs.
+HACS is a manager for installing and maintaining customization for Home Assistant.

-It can help you download and update elements.

-It can also help you discover new awesome stuff.
+It can help you download and update elements, and can also help you discover new and awesome stuff!

 ### What can it track/discover?